shopsys/shopsys/docs/installation/installation-using-docker-windows-10-pro-higher.md

 Close console window and open it again so the new configuration is loaded.

+!!! note
+    Sometimes something may not work correctly, so we highly recommend you do restart system and continue by guide

 ## Shopsys Framework Installation
 ### 1. Create new project from Shopsys Framework sources
 After WSL installation use linux console for each command.